Want a dessert-worthy breakfast that satisfies that chocolate craving? Look no further than these oatmeal brownies!

 - Preheat the oven to 375°F and line an 8×8-inch* square baking dish with parchment paper for easy lifting or grease it.

 - In a large bowl, place the oats, cocoa powder, baking powder, salt, the ground flax.

 - On top of the dry ingredients, place the melted coconut or butter, egg (if using instead of flax), vanilla extract, and honey.

-- Add the mashed banana and the milk, and start mixing with a fork to combine the ingredients.
+- Add the mashed banana, peanut butter, and the milk, and start mixing with a fork to combine the ingredients.
 Continue mixing long enough to dissolve the cocoa powder into the liquid mixture.
 Add most of the chocolate chips into the batter and mix to combine.

 - Pour the oatmeal mixture into the prepared baking dish, and with a fork, distribute the oats throughout the pan.
 Sprinkle a few chocolate chips on top.

 - Bake for 25-30 minutes, until the edges of the oat brownies, are solid and the oatmeal has set in the middle.
 You can bake this longer for less gooey brownies.